syncfusion-content/ej2-vue-docs/ej2-vue/grid/connecting-to-adaptors/custom-adaptor.md

 {% endhighlight %}
 {% endtabs %}

-> Normal/Inline editing is the default edit [mode](https://ej2.syncfusion.com/vue/documentation/api/grid/editSettings/#mode) for the Grid component.
+> Normal/Inline editing is the default edit [mode](https://ej2.syncfusion.com/vue/documentation/api/grid/editSettings/#mode) for the Grid.
 To enable CRUD operations, ensure that the [isPrimaryKey](https://ej2.syncfusion.com/vue/documentation/api/grid/column/#isprimarykey) property is set to **true** for a specific Grid column, ensuring that its value is unique.

 **Insert Record**